human-pangenomics/HPP_Year1_Data_Freeze_v1.0/README.md

 * MoleculeQualityReport.txt - summary report on molecular quality
 * exp_informaticsReportSimple.txt - simple version of the exp_informaticsReport.txt file

+For information about Bionano file specifications or utilization of Bionano files see [Bionano's website](https://bionanogenomics.com/support-page/data-analysis-documentation/).

 ### Strand-seq Data From EMBL

 Strand-seq is a single-cell sequencing technology that resolves individual homologs within a cell by restricting sequence analysis to the DNA template strands used during DNA replication ([see Sanders, et al.](https://www.nature.com/articles/nprot.2017.029)).
 Strand-seq data is available for the following samples: